abhisheshpal/New_hmm_2019/rasberry_gazebo/README.md

 Note : you can subsitute `models_AB.yaml` and `actors_AB.yaml` in step 3 for your own config files.

-An issue with the actors (which we will call 'type 1 actors') generated using the config file `./config/actors_AB.yaml` is that they cannot be controlled during simulation time.
+An issue with the actors (which we will call 'type-1 actors') generated using the config file `./config/actors_AB.yaml` is that they cannot be controlled during simulation time.
-Therefore another type of actor ('type 2 actor') is available in this package that can be controlled at runtime.
+Therefore another type of actor ('type-2 actor') is available in this package that can be controlled at runtime.
 These are robots with a human mesh, controlled with the standard
 `libgazebo_ros_planar_move` plugin.
 Two examples are spawned in the launch file `./launch/thorvald_world_AB.launch`.
-Here you can set the actor's name (`actor_name`) and starting pose.
+Here you can set the actor's name `actor_name` and starting pose.
 After launching you can control the actor by issuing velcoity commands to the rostopic `/actor_name/cmd_vel`.
 Each actor also has an odometry topic `/actor_name/u_odom` and a laser scanner (with the visual turned off) with rostopic `/actor_name/scan`.

 # Info:
 Open `./models_AB.yaml` for an example polytunnel configuration (there are a couple of other models that you can include as well as the polytunnels).
-Open `./actors_AB.yaml` for an example of how to include type 1 actors in the Gazebo world.
+Open `./actors_AB.yaml` for an example of how to include type-1 actors in the Gazebo world.

 You will need to tell Gazebo to look for the models in `./models`.
 One way of doing this is to add the following to your bashrc file: `export GAZEBO_MODEL_PATH=~/path_to_rasberry_gazebo/rasberry_gazebo/models:$GAZEBO_MODEL_PATH`.